Estimated Project Value: €1.3 billion

 The WBIF has helped prepare and implement essential infrastructure developments.
-It has helped plan and build water and wastewater systems throughout the country, ensuring continuous access to basic municipal services to its citizens.
+It has planned and build water and wastewater systems throughout the country, ensuring continuous access to basic municipal services to its citizens.
 The WBIF has assisted the rehabilitation of the district heating system in Pristina and the implementation of energy efficiency measures in public buildings throughout the country.
-Better education and healthcare facilities have been planned for and are currently being developed.
-Moreover, the WBIF has contributed to the development of essential road and rail transport routes, which will ensure the country's connections within the region and with the EU.
+Better education and healthcare facilities have been planned for and are currently being implemented.
+Moreover, the WBIF has contributed to the development of essential road and rail transport routes, which will ensure the country's connections within the region and with the EU, and to the preparation of broadband investments for schools.

 Achieved results (selection):